 Risk Factors of Breast Cancer

-Current studies have found that breast cancer can be attributed to poor eating habits, such as excessive drinking, overweight, and lack of physical activity.
+Current studies have found that breast cancer can be attributed to poor eating habits, such as excessive drinking, being overweight, and lack of physical activity.
 Studies by the World Health Organization have also shown that long-term intake of estrogen-related medicine can increase the risk of breast cancer.
 We expose a lot of carcinogenic factors during our lives, some of which are risk factors that we can avoid, and some are risk factors that we cannot control.
 The article lists various factors that increase the risk of breast cancer:

 Can the Risk of Breast Cancer be Reduced?